QubesOS/qubes-doc/common-tasks/software-update-vm.md

 -   So, why should we actually trust Fedora repos -- it also contains large amount of 3rd party software that might buggy, right?

-As long as template's compromise is considered, it doesn't really matter whether /usr/bin/firefox is buggy and can be exploited, or not.
+As far as the template's compromise is concerned, it doesn't really matter whether /usr/bin/firefox is buggy and can be exploited, or not.
 What matters is whether its *installation* scripts (such as %post in the rpm.spec) are benign or not.
 Template VM should be used only for installation of packages, and nothing more, so it should never get a chance to actually run the /usr/bin/firefox and get infected from it, in case it was compromised.
 Also, some of your more trusted AppVMs, would have networking restrictions enforced by the [firewall VM](/doc/firewall/), and again they should not fear this proverbial /usr/bin/firefox being potentially buggy and easy to compromise.

 -   But why trust Fedora?